 Don’t underestimate the complexity of the investigation.
 The state and federal laws pursuant to such cases are complicated.
 In many cases, there’s a fine line between what’s legal and against the law.
 We can help protect your rights.
 We’re familiar with the legal intricacies involved in corporate investigations.

-What are common corporate investigations in Pennsylvania?
+What are common corporate investigations and corporate crimes in Pennsylvania?

 Many different criminal charges can be classified as corporate crimes.
 What separates these charges from other white collar cases?
 Corporate investigations often involve criminal charges on a company-wide basis.
 Instead of one person being investigated, a group of employees or an entire company might be under investigation for alleged criminal violations.